 A quick meal for the kids, a snack between gambling sessions or a quick breakfast before the day gets going.
 The Monte Carlo food court has enough options to satisfy a quick hunger fix.
 Big chains like Starbucks, McDonald's, Sbarro's, and Häagen-Dazs are the highlights.

 The Village Eateries at New York/New York Hotel and Casino

 This is a food court with a little extra bang.
-They include great meals, a few bars and a view of a rollercoaster.
+They include great meals, a few bars, and a view of a rollercoaster.
 You can also hit an Irish Pub or watch some dueling pianos from your seat in the food court.
-Your options: Burgers, A deli, Fulton Fish Market, Pizza, and a whole lot more.
+Otherwise, you'll find basic eateries serving burgers, deli sandwiches, and pizza.